scorhub/pokemonGo-wants-webApp/readme.md

 ```
 I have used mysql as my database, but it can be changed to your preferred one, check [Knex](http://www.knexjs.org) for more information.

-Inside of ```datafiles```, there are 6 files that are needed to migrate database to server.
-Examples of contents of files are listed below:
+Inside of ```datafiles```, there are multiple files that are needed to migrate database to server.
+Examples of files and contents are listed below:
 ##### eventdata.js
 ```
 module.exports = [